The New Default. Your hub for building smart, fast, and sustainable AI software

 Prevent Scope Creep

-To prevent scope creep, invest in discovery, create detailed requirements, get stakeholder signoff upfront, and use visual mockups (or low-cost prototypes) to align expectations.
-Define acceptance criteria for each feature BEFORE development starts.
+Changes made mid- or late-project cost more than the same work scoped upfront.
+Invest in discovery, write detailed requirements, get stakeholder sign-off early, and use visual mockups or low-cost prototypes to align expectations.
+Define acceptance criteria for each feature before development starts.

 Web Development Cost FAQ